Link to share article here:

 Is chocolate bad for my skin?

-Studies have shown an association between the two, but since large numbers of participants are needed for these studies, it’s too difficult to isolate one food or nutrient only to show a specific effect.
+Studies have shown an association between the two, but since large numbers of participants are needed for these studies, it’s too difficult to isolate one food or nutrient only to show a direct effect.

 How does sugar and dairy affect my skin?